Skip to main contentArrow Right

 • Passwords on the way out: While traditional credentials remain common, businesses are rapidly adopting passwordless solutions for better security and user experience.

-• Implementation determines success: The right authentication approach balances robust security with seamless user experience, requiring careful planning for your specific use case.
+• Implementation determines success: The right authentication approach balances strong security with a smooth user experience, requiring careful planning for your specific use case.

 What is authentication?